-Approximately 30 percent of eligible workers do not participate in their employer's 401(k) plan.
+Approximately 30 percent of eligible workers do not participate in their employer's 401(k)-type plan.
 Studies suggest that automatic enrollment plans could reduce this rate to less than 15 percent, significantly increasing retirement savings.
 Whether you already have a 401(k) plan or are considering starting one, automatic enrollment 401(k) plans offer many advantages.

 An automatic enrollment 401(k) plan:

 - Increases plan participation among both rank-and-file employees and owners/managers.

 - Allows for salary deferrals into certain plan investments if employees do not select their own investments.

 - Simplifies selection of investments appropriate for long-term retirement savings for participants.